Hard Water Stain on Stainless Steel: Top Tips for Restoring Shine

-Stainless Steel is a favorite for kitchen appliances and other household items by consumers because the name would indicate that it will remain shiny and new for years.
+Stainless Steel is a favorite for kitchen appliances and other household items by consumers because the name indicates that it will remain shiny and new for years.
 This is true to an extent, but it can still suffer from mineral buildup such as hard water stains.
 When this happens, how can you remove the stain?
 Is hard water merely an aesthetic problem or a safety concern?

 Hard water stains can be removed from stainless steel using: